f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

    Run `conda --version` to check the installation

 #### Managing Conda environments
+| Acknowledgements
+---
-(*from Conda User Guide: https://docs.conda.io/projects/conda/en/latest/user-guide*)
+From Conda User Guide: https://docs.conda.io/projects/conda/en/latest/user-guide |

 Conda allows you to create separate environments containing files, packages and their dependencies that will not interact with other environments.

-When you begin using conda, you already have a default environment named base.
+When you begin using `conda`, you already have a default environment named base.

-Let's create a new environment using conda.
+Let's create a new environment using `conda`.

 1. Create a new environment.
    ```bash